Lima Memorial Health System Logo

 • Complete blood count (CBC) to check for signs of anemia

-• Eosinophil count to measure the number of certain white blood cells
+• Eosinophil count to measure the number of eosinophils, a type of white blood cell

 • Kidney function tests